Cavorter/twinlug/index.md

 # Can your group help out with my project or event?

 Maybe.
 The members of the group have a diverse set of talents and experiences but almost all of us have day jobs that we keep so we can afford to buy new brick, and maybe food.
-If there is a project or event that you would like to see if we could help out with please [send us an email](mailto:contact@twinlug.com) or post something on the [Facebook Group](https://www.facebook.com/groups/TWINLUG/).
+If there is a project or event that you think we could help out with please [send us an email](mailto:contact@twinlug.com) or post something on the [Facebook Group](https://www.facebook.com/groups/TWINLUG/).

 # Can you please give me some of your extra parts?